-Like other types, the ESFP and ISFP personality types can struggle with decisions regarding their careers, jobs, and majors.
+Like other types, the ESFP and ISFP can struggle with decisions regarding their careers, jobs, and majors.
 Fortunately, understanding the nature and strengths of their personality type can prove useful for both of these types.

 One of the keys to understanding any personality type is knowing and understanding its four functions.
-My latest eBook, My True Type, explores the nature and purpose of all the personality functions in great detail.
+My latest book, My True Type, explores the nature and purpose of all the personality functions in great detail.
 ISFPs and ESFPs use the same four functions (Se, Fi, Te, Ni), only in a slightly different order.
 This contributes to ample overlap in the types of work enjoyed and pursued by these types.

 When making career-related decisions, it is wise to consider whether a given career, job, or college major is compatible with a type’s top two functions (i.e., the dominant and auxiliary function).
 These two functions represent a type’s signature strengths and propensities.
 For SFPs, these two functions are Extraverted Sensing (Se) and Introverted Feeling (Fi).